706f6c6c7578/oc/README.md

 oc_middleman_server.go is a middleman server which can be optionally used to send files through nine hops.
 It needs a special file format, containing an X-OC-To: header.
 Multiple middleman hops are supported by
 adding additional X-OC-To headers.
-The accepted message size for a Guard is limited to 42 KB.
+The accepted message size for a Middleman is limited to 42 KB.

 Example Usenet message: